civican/legisinfo/42-1/bills/C-77/bill_text.md

     while the offence is being investigated or prosecuted or the charge is being referred;

-    while the offender is serving a punishment in relation to the offence, unless the offender is a service prisoner or service convict who has been committed to a civil prison or penitentiary; and
+    while the offender is serving a punishment in relation to the offence, unless the offender is a service prisoner or service convict who has been committed to a penitentiary or civil prison; and

     while the accused person is, in relation to the offence, under the jurisdiction of a court martial or a Review Board, as defined in section 197, if they are found unfit to stand trial or not responsible on account of mental disorder.